stnavdeev/stnavdeev.github.io/_pages/teaching.md

 ---

 <p align="justify">
 I am committed to open science and to improving econometrics training in causal inference.
-I teach causal inference and applied econometrics at universities and in the private sector, and my teaching has been recognized with a teaching award.
-In addition to my teaching activities, I developed open-access econometrics materials in R on GitHub, contributed to the translation of the textbook "A Guide to Modern Econometrics" by Marno Verbeek into Russian, and served as a jury member at the Econometric Game.
+I teach causal inference and applied econometrics in academic and private-sector settings, and my teaching has been recognized with a teaching award.
+I have also developed open-access econometrics materials in R on GitHub, contributed to the Russian translation of "A Guide to Modern Econometrics" by Marno Verbeek, and served as a jury member at the Econometric Game.
 </p>